thebrubaker/turbo-full-stack-assessment/README.md

 5. **Interview Etiquette:**
    - Feel free to ask clarifying questions at any time.
    - Discuss your thought process openly as you work through the tasks.
 This discussion is as important as the final code.

+## Repository Overview

+The repository is set up with the following key files:

+### Database Schema (`prisma/schema.prisma`)

+Defines a User model with fields:

+- `id`: Auto-incrementing primary key
+- `email`: Unique string
+- `firstName`: String
+- `lastName`: String
+- `password`: String

+The schema uses PostgreSQL as the database provider, configured via environment variables.

+### Frontend Sign Up Page (`apps/web/src/app/page.tsx`)

+Contains a React component rendering a sign-up form with:

+- First name and last name inputs
+- Email input
+- Password input
+- Submit button
+The form uses Shadcn UI components for consistent styling.

+### API Users Controller (`apps/api/src/users/users.controller.ts`)

+A NestJS controller that:

+- Uses Prisma service for database operations
+- Currently implements a GET endpoint to fetch users by ID
+- Returns user data from the database

+The repository follows a monorepo structure using Turborepo, with separate apps for the frontend (Next.js) and backend (NestJS), sharing a common database layer through Prisma.

 ## End of Assessment